UltraCart/responsive_checkout/README.md

 With a normal backbone.js model, all properties are access via the model.get('property') method.
 With our model, we follow this convention, but we also map the items as a direct property of the cart.

-So, you'll see within the code app.data.cart.get('shipToFirstName') as well as app.data.cart.items
+So, you'll see within the code app.data.cart.get('shipToFirstName') as well as app.data.cart.items where it lives as a backbone collection of CartItems instead of a normal array of CartItems.
+This allows for event binding, etc.

 Just a head's up.